seqan/seqan/manual/source/Tutorial/Sequences.rst

 Each sequence object has a capacity, i.e. the maximum length of a sequence that can be stored in this object.
 While some sequence types have a fixed capacity, the capacity of other sequence classes like :dox:`AllocString Alloc String` or ``std::basic_string`` can be changed at runtime.
-The capacity can be set explicitly by functions such as :dox:`String#reserve reserve` or :dox:`SequenceConcept#resize resize`.
+The capacity can be set explicitly by functions such as :dox:`String#reserve` or :dox:`SequenceConcept#resize`.
-It can also be set implicitly by functions like :dox:`SequenceConcept#append append` or :dox:`SequenceConcept#replace replace`, if the operation's result exceeds the length of the target string.
+It can also be set implicitly by functions like :dox:`SequenceConcept#append` or :dox:`SequenceConcept#replace`, if the operation's result exceeds the length of the target string.

-In the following example, a :dox:`String` of :dox:`Dna5String`, we first set the new length of the container with :dox:`SequenceConcept#resize resize` to two elements.
+In the following example, a :dox:`String` of :dox:`Dna5String`, we first set the new length of the container with :dox:`SequenceConcept#resize` to two elements.
-After assigning two elements we append one more element with :dox:`SequenceConcept#appendValue appendValue`.
+After assigning two elements we append one more element with :dox:`SequenceConcept#appendValue`.
 In the last step the capacity is implicitly changed.

 .. code-block:: cpp